b00rg/article-credibility/README.md

 # Credibility Analyzer
 > NOTE: Main is a work in progress.
-See article-classifier branch for a working LLaMA article credibility classifier using flask and javascript frontend
+See article-classifier branch for a working LLaMA article credibility classifier without the rules-based engine approach implemented.

 ## Overview
 This project is an AI-powered tool designed to assess the credibility of articles based on various factors, including clickbait detection, writing style, tone, bias, advertisement content, readability, complexity, and semantic similarities.